d-led/luastackcrawler/README.md

 Usage
 -----

 Use the visual studio project to compile in Visual Studio and start the test.
+Since the dependencies are portable, it is expected, that the crawler is also portable.
+This will be tested in the future.

 Example of usage:

 c++: